Gerald Barry (composer): Operas

-To a libretto by Gerald Barry based on the Lewis Carrol text, Alice was commissioned by the Los Angeles Philharmonic, the Barbican Centre and Britten Sinfonia.
+To a libretto by Gerald Barry based on the Lewis Carroll text, Alice was commissioned by the Los Angeles Philharmonic, the Barbican Centre and Britten Sinfonia.
 It was performed in concert in Los Angeles, London and Dublin, and received its world premiere staging by Antony McDonald at the Royal Opera House, Covent Garden, in 2020, conducted by Thomas Adés and Finnegan Downy Dear.
 This staging was filmed by the Irish National Opera and released on Signum Classics, with the Irish Chamber Orchestra conducted by Andre de Ridder.
 It was staged at Theater Magdeburg in 2022 by Julien Chavaz and conducted by Jerome Kuhn.